BioPIE: A Biomedical Protocol Information Extraction Dataset for Experiment Understanding: Discussion

 \section{Discussion}

 The core strength of \ac{biopie} lies in its procedure-centric, rather than concept-centric, design philosophy.
 In \ac{biopie}, experimental operations are treated as the fundamental units, and the structured dependencies among actions, objects, parameters, and procedural steps are explicitly captured.
-This design enables biomedical experiment \ac{qa} with high reasoning complexity: our system achieves 69.36\% accuracy on \ac{hid} questions and 62.01\% on \ac{msr} questions, substantially outperforming all baselines.
-These results show that \ac{biopie} effectively supports \ac{hid} and \ac{msr}, and indicate its potential as a basis for experiment-level reasoning. \ac{biopie} is also constructed at a practically reasonable scale.
+This design enables complex biomedical experiment understanding: our system achieves 83.33\% accuracy on the \ac{hid} questions and 74.80\% on the \ac{msr} questions, substantially outperforming all baselines.
+These results show that \ac{biopie} effectively supports \ac{hid} and \ac{msr}, and indicate its potential as a basis for experiment-level understanding. \ac{biopie} is also constructed at a practically reasonable scale.
 The diminishing improvements in Fig.~\ref{fig:iecompare}\textbf{(B)} indicate decreasing marginal returns from additional training data, with \ac{re} in particular exhibiting clear saturation behavior, while \ac{ner} shows only slow improvement with markedly diminishing returns.

 Beyond purely \ac{qa} systems, \ac{biopie} holds significant potential as a foundation for a broad range of downstream applications.
 By modeling human instructions as formalized representations, the dataset enables systematic analysis of sophisticated instructions and facilitates a deeper understanding of human intent.
-Moreover, \ac{biopie} can support protocol synthesis, thereby promoting optimization of biomedical production processes and the discovery of novel substances.
-It further supports tighter integration of automation with domain expertise in biology, medicine, and chemistry.
+Moreover, \ac{biopie} can support protocol synthesis, thereby promoting the optimization of biomedical production processes and the discovery of novel substances.

-Acting as a structured human–robot interface, \ac{biopie} can mediate the translation of human-readable experimental protocols into robotic scripts.
+Acting as a structured human-robot interface, \ac{biopie} can mediate the translation of human-readable experimental protocols into robotic scripts.
 It also enables automated workflow validation, such as parameter consistency and constraint checking.
 In addition, \ac{biopie} serves as a reusable knowledge base that facilitates modular protocol composition, parameter transfer, and conditional adaptation.
-Together, these properties position \ac{biopie} as a foundational component for \ac{ai}-assisted laboratory automation and its reliable integration with robotic execution systems, \eg, as a decision-making reference for ReAct planners~\citep{yao2022react}, as illustrated in Fig.~\ref{fig:application}.
+Together, these properties position \ac{biopie} as a foundational component for \ac{ai}-assisted laboratory automation and its reliable integration with robotic execution systems, \eg, as a decision-making reference for planners~\citep{yao2022react}, as discussed in Appx.~\ref{apxsec:qaapplication}.